New to Canada?

 Resident vs. non-resident

-If you switch back-n-forth between being a resident and a non-resident of Canada, then the rules will switch too.
+If you switch back and forth between being a resident and a non-resident of Canada, then the rules will switch too.
 While you are a Canadian resident, follow the resident rules.
 While you are a non-resident, follow the non-resident rules.
-This can get quite complicated and messy if you are switching back-n-forth a lot, so it would be a good idea to have a professional tax specialist look at your situation and advise you on how to handle your TFSA.
+This can get quite complicated and messy if you are switching back and forth a lot, so it’s a good idea to have a professional tax specialist look at your situation and advise you on how to handle your TFSA.

 Temporary foreign workers

 If you have a SIN starting with a ‘9’, you are most likely a temporary foreign worker or refugee claimant, and have a temporary SIN which will expire at some point.
 You are still allowed to open, contribute, and withdraw from a TFSA just like any other Canadian resident, but keep an eye on the expiry date.
 And if you transition from a temporary SIN to a permanent SIN you will have to notify the institution or brokerage firm holding your TFSA so they can transition your new SIN over.